ncastrot/lcst/README.md

 ![vnc1](https://github.com/user-attachments/assets/8b00d9c3-a73c-440e-a85f-c57ed5dfe443)

 To download the data from the apex radiometer, you need to go to http://archive.eso.org/wdb/wdb/eso/meteo_apex/form.
-In this, yo have to set the dates in which you want the data, and then select the output: in particular, the pwv.
+In this, you have to set the dates in which you want the data, and then select the output: in particular, the pwv.

 ![apex1](https://github.com/user-attachments/assets/82d8718e-e1ed-4040-8e6b-4a244942e518)